 Steps to add Variable in Arduino IoT Cloud projects

-to control any relay or to get the data from any sensor, you have to add variables in Arduino Cloud Things.
+to control any relay or to get the data from any sensor, you have to add variables in Arduino Cloud Thing.

 Here I have added 4 variables to control 4 relays.
-In FREE plan you can add up to 5 variables.
+In the FREE plan, you can add up to 5 variables.

-To add variable click on ADD VARIABLE in the setup tab.
+To add a variable click on ADD in the setup tab.

-Enter a name of the variable, select the variable type as Alexa compatible Switch.
+Enter a name of the variable, and select the variable type as Google or Alexa-compatible Switch.

 Select Variable Permission as “Read & Write” and Variable Update Policy as “On Change“.